minhhh/unity-tips/README.md

 **Define constants for debug shortcut keys, and keep them in one place**.
 Debug keys are not normally (or conveniently) processed in a single location like the rest of the game input.
 To avoid shortcut key collisions, define constants in a central place.
 An alternative is to process all keys in one place regardless of whether it is a debug function or not.
 (The downside is that this class may need extra references to objects just for this).

+## Documentation
+**Document your setup**.
+Most documentation should be in the code, but certain things should be documented outside code.
+Making designers sift through code for setup is time-wasting.
+Documented setups improved efficiency (if the documents are current).

+Document the following:

+Layer uses (for collision, culling, and raycasting – essentially, what should be in what layer).
+Tag uses.
+GUI depths for layers (what should display over what).
+Scene setup.
+Idiom preferences.
+Prefab structure.
+Animation layers.

 ## Optimization
 **Use object pool**